ekincanufuktepe/Measuring-Robustness-Against-Input-Validation-Attacks/README.md

 The MainIV receives 2 arguments.
 1) The first argument is the JavaScript source code to be analyzed.
 2) The second argument is the "-flowgraph", which is necessary to generate CFG by TAJS for input validations analysis.

+Also, under the "files" folder there is a "config.conf" file for setting the configuration.
+This configuration is used for updating the input validation vulnerability attack statistics.